top of page

 • Rules

 • Student A begins by expressing ideas/opinions/questions/ information about the question.
 Student B listens.
-(1 minute) Please set a timer for the students.
+(1 minute)

 • Students exchange roles for an additional 1 minute.
-During this time, Student B should not repeat ideas expressed by Student A, but instead should share other ideas/opinions/information/questions or should expand upon those expressed by Student A.
+During this time, Student B and C should not repeat ideas expressed by Student A, but instead should share other ideas/opinions/information/questions or should expand upon those expressed by Student A.

 • View a video on causes by clicking here

-Oct 7 and Oct 9
+Oct 2 and Oct 6

-CULMINATING ACTIVITY FOR WWI HANDED OUT - CLICK HERE
+1. CULMINATING ACTIVITY FOR WWI HANDED OUT

-Lesson on perspective and worldview.
+1. Lesson on perspective and worldview.

 2. Discuss chart and how to use evidence when developing an argument.